exasol/powerbi-exasol/doc/developer_guide/developer_guide.md

 ##### Triggering SQLColumns

 - Sometimes SQLColumns is not being triggered:
-This could be due to a number of reasons: Empty dataset, an earlier error (such as a folding error), cached.
+This could be due to a number of reasons: Empty dataset, an earlier error (such as a folding error), caching, data import mode.
 You can force this function to be run by going to the Data transformation window, picking the query and selecting "Refresh all"

 #### SQLGetTypeInfo

 - Add WCHAR and WVARCHAR types.
 PowerBI asks for these types explicitly when opening a report using the datasource.
-Also used as part of the workaround for slicers using and filtering on unicode characters.
+**Also used as part of the workaround/fix for slicers using and filtering on unicode characters.**
 - WVARCHAR type is the only type being mapped to currently.
 - WVARCHAR type uses a VARCHAR type alias ("LONG VARCHAR") as its type name and local type name to fix an issue in some reports where it sometimes does a cast when pushing down a query.

 #### SQLGetInfo

 - Custom rules on casts via bytemasks, disables conversions since not supported in Exasol DB.